WayScience/iceberg-bioimage/README.md

 ### 5 — Cytomining warehouse export

-Export images and profiles into a Parquet warehouse layout that `pycytominer` and CytoTable can consume directly, without going through Iceberg at all:
+Export images and profiles into a Parquet warehouse layout that `pycytominer` and CytoTable can consume directly, without going through Iceberg at all.
+See `docs/src/cytomining.md` for full warehouse export workflows.

 ```python
 from iceberg_bioimage import export_store_to_cytomining_warehouse